 An ideal password is long and has letters, punctuation, symbols, and numbers.

-Whenever possible, use eight characters or more.
+Whenever possible, use at least 14 characters or more.

 The greater the variety of characters in your password, the better.
-However, password hacking software automatically checks for common letter-to-symbol conversions, such as changing "and" to "&" or "to" to "2."

 Use the entire keyboard, not just the letters and characters you use or see most often.

 Create a strong password you can remember

 There are many ways to create a long, complex password.
 Here is one way that may make remembering it easier:

 Start with a sentence or two (about 10 words total).